PerfectlySoft/Perfect-Crypto/README.md

 	func encode(_ encoding: Encoding) -> [UInt8]?
 	/// Perform the digest algorithm on the String's UTF8 bytes func digest(_ digest: Digest) -> [UInt8]?
+	/// Sign the String data into an array of bytes using the indicated algorithm and key. func sign(_ digest: Digest, key: Key) -> [UInt8]?
+	/// Verify the signature against the String data.
+	/// Returns true if the signature is verified.
+Returns false otherwise. func verify(_ digest: Digest, signature: [UInt8], key: Key) -> Bool
+	/// Encrypt this buffer using the indicated cipher, password, and salt.
+	/// The string's UTF8 characters are encoded.
+	/// Resulting data is in PEM encoded CMS format. func encrypt(_ cipher: Cipher,
+	             password: String,
+	             salt: String,
+	             keyIterations: Int = 2048,
+	             keyDigest: Digest = .md5) -> String?
+	/// Decrypt this PEM encoded CMS buffer using the indicated password and salt.
+	/// Resulting decrypted data must be valid UTF-8 characters or the operation will fail. func decrypt(_ cipher: Cipher,
+	             password: String,
+	             salt: String,
+	             keyIterations: Int = 2048,
+	             keyDigest: Digest = .md5) -> String?
 }

 public protocol Octal {}